 Dry Film Resist Stripping

 Dry film photoresists have become the most widely used plating and etching resists for photochemical machining operations.
-They are classified into solvent, semi-aqueous and full aqueous resists, based on the type of chemistry required to ploce s the resist.
+They are classified into solvent, semi-aqueous and full aqueous resists, based on the type of chemistry required to process the resist.
 Solvent resists use chlorinated solvents for both developing and stripping.
 Semi-aqueous resists are developed in a solution of weak alkali and water miscible solvent.
 Full aqueous resists are usually developed with weak alkali alone.
 They can be stripped in hot alkali, but performance of alkali-only strippers is barely adequate for many production operations.
 Demands for higher strip rates and loading force many users of aqueous resist to use a semi-aqueous stripper: either a homebrew solution of a glycol ether and caustic or a proprietary blend of chemicals.